 – Consultation on HR invisible disability policy and best practice

-- Invisible disability focused marketing and branding strategy plans and projects
+– Invisible disability focused strategic marketing and branding plans

 Feel free to contact me if you would like to find our more or to discuss your requirements.

 I am proud to be working in partnership with Living in the Grey (LITG):